Nikita Bedrin: 2022

 The following year, Bedrin returned to the category, starting his season in the F4 UAE Championship, where he drove alongside Taylor Barnard and Jonas Ried for new team PHM Racing.
 His campaign proved to be a success, as he took two wins, one a piece in Dubai and Abu Dhabi, which led the Russian on to finish fourth in the standings.

 Bedrin would follow that up by returning to the Italian F4 and ADAC F4 series, once again driving for PHM.
 In the former, Bedrin took a pair of podiums but was hampered by an inconsistent end to the season, leaving him twelfth in the championship.
 Meanwhile, his season in ADAC Formula 4 would bear more fruit, as he finished fourth overall, with six podiums, including a lone win at a rainy Lausitzring, under his belt.

+2024

+Bedrin would return to Formula 4 for 2024, participating in the 2024 Formula 4 UAE Championship for PHM Racing.
+A successful opening round in Yas Marina followed as he took the win in the second race following a late pass on Jack Beeton.
+Despite only one podium in the second Yas Marina round, Bedrin closed his three-round campaign in the championship with a double victory in Dubai Autodrome.
+Despite missing the remaining two rounds of the championship, Bedrin placed fifth in the standings with three wins, four podiums and 124 points.